codecentric/trainings/keycloak/fundamentals/lab2.6/README.md

 5) Duplicate the browser flow under Authentication via the three-dot menu and adjust it so that users with `color==red` are set to `Access Denied`.
    * To do this, add a step with the name `color-step` below the username password form via + -> Add Sub Flow.
 You can place it directly under the Username Password Form via Drag&Drop.
 It should be marked as conditional.
    * Add a condition `user attribute` to `color-step` and configure the attribute name to `color` and the expected attribute value to `red` via the gear icon.
-   * Add a step `Access Denied` to `color-step`.
+   * Add a execution `Deny Access` to `color-step`.
-   * Set the condition and your Access Denied step as Required.
+   * Set the condition and your Deny Access step as Required.
 6) Set new flow via 'Bind Flow' as new Browser Flow.
-7) Check whether your user with the favorite color red now receives Access Denied as a message when he tries to log in to the Account Console. (	http://localhost:8080/realms/acme/account/)
+7) Check whether your user with the favorite color red now receives Access Denied as a message when he tries to log in to the Account Console. (http://localhost:8080/realms/labrealm/account/)
 8) Check whether the login is successful if you have previously assigned a different favorite color to the user.